MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 **When to use this chart:** Use this chart to visualize the numerical proportion of the parts to the whole.

-**Dataset:** The iris data set contains 3 classes (three different Iris species - Setosa, Versicolor, and Virginica) along with 50 samples each, and four numeric properties about those classes: Sepal Length, Sepal Width, Petal Length, and Petal Width.
+**Dataset:** The `IRIS` dataset contains 3 classes (three different Iris species - Setosa, Versicolor, and Virginica) along with 50 samples each, and four numeric properties about those classes: Sepal Length, Sepal Width, Petal Length, and Petal Width.

 To visualize data in a pie chart
 1. Run the following script in an R paragraph to create the Iris dataset: